Skip to main content

 What do you need to do?

-• Consult the National Genomic Test Directory eligibility criteria to ensure your patient is eligible for testing.
-You can also refer to this spreadsheet of all available tests.
+• Consult the National Genomic Test Directory to ensure your patient is eligible for testing.
+You can also access a spreadsheet containing details of all available tests.

 • For information on the genes that are included on different gene panels for constitutional (germline) testing, see the NHS Genomic Medicine Service signed-off panels resource.